Bayesian Nonparametric Models for Multiple Raters: a General Statistical Framework

 \subsection{Setting}

-We generate subjects' ratings on a continuous scale, $Y_{ij} \in (1,100)$, the number of subjects $I=500$ and raters $J=100$ are fixed, whereas the number of ratings per subject and the true generative model vary across scenarios. \paragraph{Generative Scenarios.} We manipulate the number of ratings per subject to be $|\mathcal{R}_i| \in \{2,4\}$ for $i=1,\dots,I$, since in many real contexts (e.g., education, peer review) it is common for the subjects to be rated only by two or few more independent raters \citep{Zupanc2018}. \\ Data are generated as specified by equations \ref{eq:1}, \ref{eq:3b}, and one of the schemes below, according to the three different scenarios: \begin{itemize} \item \textbf{\textit{U-U.}} Under this scenario subjects' true score and raters' effects densities are unimodal:
+We generate subjects' ratings on a continuous scale, $Y_{ij} \in (1,100)$, the number of subjects $I=500$ and raters $J=100$ are fixed, whereas the number of ratings per subject and the true generative model vary across scenarios.

+\paragraph{Generative Scenarios.} We manipulate the number of ratings per subject to be $|\mathcal{R}_i| \in \{2,4\}$ for $i=1,\dots,I$, since in many real contexts (e.g., education, peer review) it is common for the subjects to be rated only by two or few more independent raters \citep{Zupanc2018}. \\ Data are generated as specified by equations \ref{eq:1}, \ref{eq:3b}, and one of the schemes below, according to the three different scenarios: